innovation-first/paradox-innovation/content/posts/duckdb/index.md

 This stack uses well-known free-to-use tools:

-- dbt (Data Build Tool): Integrates with DuckDB and facilitates data transformations by offering a kind of SQL workflow orchestrator.
+- **dbt** (Data Build Tool): Integrates with DuckDB and facilitates data transformations by offering a kind of SQL workflow orchestrator.
-- DuckDB: Our favorite in-process SQL OLAP database management system that provides high-performance analytics.
+- **DuckDB**: Our favorite in-process SQL OLAP database management system that provides high-performance analytics.
-- MinIO: An object storage service that will serve as our only database in this setup.
+- **MinIO**: An object storage service that will serve as our only database in this setup.
-- Apache Iceberg: A storage layer that enhances and simplifies the management of large volumes of data.
+- **Apache Iceberg**: A storage layer that enhances and simplifies the management of large volumes of data.
-- Apache Superset: An open-source data visualization tool, which is also the most popular Apache project and a very relevant alternative to Tableau, for example.
+- **Apache Superset**: An open-source data visualization tool, which is also the most popular Apache project and a very relevant alternative to Tableau, for example.
-This stack is easy to understand, maintain, and scale, and it is already capable of addressing many use cases at a low cost.
+This stack is **easy to understand, maintain, and scale**, and it is already capable of addressing many use cases at a low cost.

-To illustrate the real-world benefits, consider how Okta managed to save hundreds of thousands of dollars by incorporating DuckDB into their data processing workflow.
+To illustrate the real-world benefits, consider how Okta **managed to save hundreds of thousands of dollars** by incorporating DuckDB into their data processing workflow.
 For more details on their success story, you can watch their presentation here.

 {{< youtube TrmJilG4GXk >}}